ARMmbed/mbed-os-tools/README.md

 # Mbed LS

 Mbed LS is a Python (2 and 3) module that detects and lists Mbed Enabled devices connected to the host computer.
-Mbed LS is published by the Mbed OS team on PyPI.
+The Mbed OS team published Mbed LS on PyPI.
 It works on all major operating systems (Windows, Linux and Mac OS X).

-It provides the following information for all connected boards in a simple console (terminal) output:
+It provides the following information for all connected boards in a console (terminal) output:

 - Mbed OS platform name.
 - Mount point (MSD or disk).